The Truth About Flying Earwigs: Should You Be Concerned?

 If you see earwigs with wings inside your home, several factors might be drawing them in:

 During hot or dry weather, earwigs may seek cooler, moist places indoors.
-Flying or crawling in through gaps in windows, doors, and foundations is common.
+They may fly or crawl through gaps in windows, doors, and foundations. - Outdoor Infestation

-A larger infestation outside your home under mulch, in leaf piles, or around your foundation can increase the likelihood of them wandering (or flying) indoors.
+A larger infestation outside your home, under mulch, in leaf piles, or around your foundation can increase the likelihood that they will wander (or fly) indoors.

 Are Flying Earwigs Dangerous?

-While their pincers may look intimidating, earwigs are not harmful to humans.
+While their pincers may look intimidating, flying earwigs are not harmful to humans.
 They do not sting, transmit diseases, or cause structural damage to homes.
-However, some people ask, silverfish vs earwig because both pests are often found in similar environments.
+However, some people ask, “silverfish vs earwig”, as both pests are often found in similar environments.

 Silverfish are wingless and move quickly with a wiggling motion.
-Unlike earwigs, they tend to cause more concern in terms of property damage, as they feed on paper, glue, and fabrics.
-On the other hand, earwigs pose more of a nuisance due to their appearance and occasional presence indoors.
+Unlike earwigs, they tend to cause more concern because they feed on paper, glue, and fabrics.
+Earwigs, on the other hand, are more of a nuisance because of their appearance and occasional presence indoors.

 How to Prevent and Manage a Flying Earwig Infestation

 Inspect and seal cracks around doors, windows, and foundations.
-Use weather stripping and door sweeps.
+Use weather stripping and door sweeps to prevent flying earwigs from entering. - Outdoor Maintenance

 Earwigs are attracted to bright lights at night.
-Use yellow or sodium vapor bulbs outside, which are less appealing to insects.
+Use yellow or sodium-vapor bulbs outside, as they are less appealing to insects. - Apply Treatment

-If you have a persistent issue, a professional pest control service can help apply treatment using green and safe pesticides that are pet- and family-friendly.
+If you have a persistent issue, pest control professionals in Boston can help apply treatment using green, safe pesticides that are pet- and family-friendly. - Call a Professional

-If you find yourself frequently Googling earwig control near me, it may be time to bring in the experts.
+If you find yourself frequently Googling earwig control, it may be time to bring in the experts.
 A trained pest management team will assess your property and implement a comprehensive treatment and prevention plan.

 When to Be Concerned

-While earwigs don’t pose a direct danger, frequent sightings especially of flying individuals could signal a larger infestation inside or around your home.
+While earwigs don’t pose a direct danger, frequent sightings, especially of flying earwigs, could signal a larger infestation inside or around your home.
 Also, large numbers of earwigs can become unsettling and overwhelming for many homeowners.

 Earwigs are often confused with other pests.
 If you’re unsure about what’s invading your space, contact a Boston pest control professional to properly identify the issue and recommend a course of action.